 State of implementation/results

-- Solar-powered vaccine refrigerator developed and manufactured (MC72), which operates without climate-wrecking refrigerants
+- Solar-powered vaccine refrigerator developed and manufactured, which operates without refrigerants that are harmful to the climate.

-- Several training courses carried out in Swaziland and Germany (e.g. on welding aluminium microchannel evaporator tubes)
+- Several training courses carried out in Eswatini and Germany (e.g. on welding aluminium microchannel evaporator tubes).

 - Two types of solar refrigerators developed and marketed (around 400 during the project term)

-- Several workshops carried out in Swaziland and Germany in cooperation with the project's partner focusing on redesigning the systems
+- Several workshops were carried out in Eswatini and Germany in cooperation with the project's partner focusing on redesigning the systems

 - Technology presented at various international Forums

 - In order to test the vaccine coolers in the field, contact was made with rural health clinics in Kenya, Cameroon, Mali and Burkina Faso and the idea of a mobile application linking parents and nursing staff was born.This has resulted in the app "emmunize" (see link), which is supported and developed by the GIZ internal innovation fund.

 - The SolarChill project continues to cooperate with "emmunize".